-Use the setNetworkClientCP script to set the classpath when you want to access databases using the network client.
-This script adds the derbyclient.jar, derbytools.jar and derbyoptionaltools.jar files to the classpath.
+Use the setNetworkClientCP script to set CLASSPATH and MODULEPATH when you want to access databases using the network client.

-To set the classpath temporarily, run the script that is appropriate for your environment every time that you open a new command window.
+To set the classpath and modulepath temporarily, run the script that is appropriate for your environment every time that you open a new command window.